 - 1 Tablespoon Sugar

-- 1/2 teaspoon doubanjiang If you prefer spicier, add 1 tsp
+- 1/2 teaspoon doubanjiang HERE to buy. *If you prefer spicier, add 1 tsp

 - Gather all the ingredients

-- Cut eggplant into about 0.6 inch chunks (the size you can eat easily).
+- Cut eggplant into about 0.6 inch (1.5cm) chunks (or the size you can eat easily).

 - Heat a pan on medium.
-When the pan becomes warm add 3 tbsp oil and the cut eggplant.
+When the pan gets warm add 2 tbsp oil and the cut eggplant.
+Cook for 3 minutes.

-- Put garlic the ground pork into the pan and cook on medium heat until it is cooked thoroughly.
+- Put garlic and the ground pork into the pan and cook on medium heat until it is no longer pink.

 - Add the eggplant and the sauce into the pan.
-Stir well for about 3-4 minutes.
-Cover with a lid and cook for 3 minutes.
+Stir well, then cover with a lid and cook for 3-4 minutes with low heat.

-- In a small bowl, add cornstarch (or potato starch) and 1tbsp water and mix them well until the cornstarch dissolves.
+- In a small bowl, add katakuriko (or potato starch) and 1tbsp water and mix them well until the cornstarch dissolves.

 - Open the lid and add the mixed cornstarch into the pan and stir well.
 Add sesame oil as a finishing touch!